-If you've ever listened to YourClassical's Relax stream, there's a good chance you've heard Erik Satie's Gymnopédies.
+If you've ever listened to YourClassical's Peaceful Piano or Relax streams, there's a good chance you've heard Erik Satie's Gymnopédies.
 As a matter of fact, if you've ever listened to any playlist, CD, record, or tape promising "relaxation," there's a good chance you've heard this music.

 What, exactly, makes Satie's three piano pieces so entrancing?
 Why have generations kept coming back to them?
 It's appealing music, certainly — but it's also unique, in a way that's made it at once highly popular and highly influential.